Topl/PoS-visualization/README.md

 Here, the node `(*)` is the root node and it is considered honest.
 The `0`-bits in `w` correspond to honest rounds; the `1`-bits correspond to adversarial rounds.
+There are three tines (i.e., blockchains) in the execution of this adverary.
-There are three tines.
-In each tine, blocks from an honest round `h` are marked as `(h)` and the blocks from an adversarial round `a` are marked as `[a]`.
+In each tine,
+blocks from an honest round `h` are marked as `(h)` and the blocks from an adversarial round `a` are marked as `[a]`.

-Below are the full specification of the file ``optfork.py``.
+Below is the full specification of the file ``optfork.py``.

 ```
 $ ./optfork.py --help